ofeksadlo/lichess-cheat/README.md

 3) You need to extract the exe file you downloaded and in main.py code, change the path to your stockfish engine exe file.
 4) About the stockfish.set_depth(16) you can put higher values.
 The higher the value the more accurate the prediction But it's also slower.
 Using set depth 16 I tied against stockfish level 8 so it's preety strong as it is.
-5) Open up liches site and open a game.
+5) Open up liches site log in and open a game.
 Now open the program and choose your color.</br>
    Keep in mind that after you open the program.
-Dont click on your mouse anywhere</br>
+Don't click on your mouse anywhere</br>
-   but the board.
+   but the board (Don't drag pieces).

 # Compatibility Issues